rtCamp/docs.rtcamp.com/rtmedia/addons/watermark/index.markdown

 ### Installing ImageMagick

-Detailed installation instructions can be found [on PHP’s official manual here](http://www.php.net/manual/en/imagick.installation.php) and [on ImageMagick’s official website here](http://www.imagemagick.org/script/install-source.php).
+Detailed installation instructions can be found [in PHP’s official manual here](http://www.php.net/manual/en/imagick.installation.php) and [on ImageMagick’s official website here](http://www.imagemagick.org/script/install-source.php).
 Alternatively, you can contact your hosting provider/server team to install/enable ImageMagick.

 ## Features

-Site admin can
+You can:

-  * Choose font from hundreds of font- families,
+  * Choose the watermark text font from hundreds of font- families

-  * Change size, color and position for the watermark text as per preferences and
+  * Change size, color and position for the watermark text

-  * Save original image.
+  * Save original image

 rtMedia Photo Watermark settings: